I have struggled with financial anxiety since I was a child.

 I used to agree.
 I haven’t always been a giver.
 I used to think that I was putting myself in a dangerous financial situation by tithing, giving gifts, or serving others in any way that required money.

-Then, I experienced what the writer of Psalms says:
+Then, I experienced what the writer of Psalms says about God’s provision for those who are generous and obedient to His word.

 How To Overcome It